AshleyYakeley/Truth/doc/types.md

 ### Literals

-The `Literal` type represents a byte-array in which MIME-type and contents are encoded.
+The `Literal` type represents a byte-array in which type and contents are encoded.
 Thus, at run-time ("dynamically") it is possible to enquire into the subtype of a `Literal`, using the greatest-dynamic-supertype mechanism.

 `Literal <: Entity`